opto/glodaquilla/README.md

 # glodaquilla
-rkent's glodaquilla addon for Thunderbird updated for TB60
+rkent's glodaquilla addon for Thunderbird updated for TB60 and now TB78